 9.1 The Council has adopted a Neighbour Notification policy for applications for new licences and variations to existing licences.
 A copy of the policy is attached to this document as Annex B.

+NEED TO REMOVE THIS STATEMENT WHEN REMOVING ANNEX B

-9.2 Where relevant representations have been submitted, the Licensing Authority shall aim to facilitate negotiations between the applicant, objectors and any relevant responsible authorities prior to the hearing.
-Hearings may be avoided when all parties arrive at an amicable solution to the issues raised through negotiation.
+9.2 Where relevant representations have been submitted, the Licensing Authority will aim to facilitate negotiations between the applicant, objectors and any relevant responsible authorities prior to the hearing..

 9.3 In determining the grant or variation of a licence, the following responsible authorities may make representations: